 • Associate – This degree takes about two years to complete and prepares students for entry-level CJ positions such as assistants and technicians.

-• Doctoral – This is the highest level of study and requires a couple of years of study beyond the bachelor’s and master’s level.
-Graduates of CJ doctoral programs are prepared to work as researchers, instructors or professors.
+• Doctoral – This is the highest level of study and requires a couple of years of study beyond the bachelor’s and master’s levels.
+Graduates of CJ doctoral programs are prepared to work as researchers, instructors, or professors.

 • Certificate – Post-baccalaureate certificates may be used by someone who already has a degree but wishes to specialize in a specific area.
 Certificate programs can usually be completed in a year or less.